orjangj/cookbook/security/secure_boot.md

 system from booting further, and may subsequently initiate a recovery process to restore the device back to a state of integrity.
-Recovery mechanisms may include loading an older version that was previously known to work or allow recovery images to be downladed locally or remotely through an authenticated update mechanism.
+Recovery mechanisms may include loading an older version that was previously known to work or allow recovery images to be downloaded locally or remotely through an authenticated update mechanism.

 ## Root-of-Trust